 Increasingly, doctors are moving to automated speech-to-text for medical dictation, which instantly transcribes spoken words using speech-recognition software.
 Using an app on their smartphone or computer, doctors can dictate into free-text fields of the EMR and edit the transcription before saving.

 In both cases, dictation is faster than typing.

-Speech recognition software can easily transcribe over 150 words per minute (WPM), while the average doctor types around 30 WPM.
-Professional transcriptionists editing a dictation type around 50-80 WPM, an average that is also much faster than physicians.
+Speech recognition software can transcribe over 150 words per minute (WPM), while the average doctor types around 30 WPM.
+Professional transcriptionists type around 50-80 WPM, which is also much faster than physicians.

 What about accuracy?